Peter Mark Roget and Chess

 roget

 As is well known, Peter Mark Roget, the creator of Roget’s Thesaurus, also came up with ‘The Economic Chess Board’.
-(See, for example, the ‘pocket set’ entry in the various editions of The Oxford Companion to Chess.)
+(See, for example, the ‘pocket set’ entry in the various editions of the Oxford Companion to Chess.)
 Now, though, Alan McGowan (Waterloo, Canada) points out that Roget was mentioned in The Chess Congress of 1862 by J. Löwenthal (London, 1864) in another connection.
 The book contains a selection of problems entered for a competition, and a list of ‘Ordinary Problems’ appears from page lxxviii to page lxxx.
 Number 14, on page lxxviii, is ‘Davus sum – Non Oedipus’, P.M.
 Roget, M.D.
 London.

 roget